tarantool/cartridge-cli/README.md

    * Build it from sources (see
      https://www.tarantool.io/en/download/os-installation/building-from-source/).

-2. If you built Tarantool from sources, you need to manually set up the Tarantool packages repository:
+2. *[On all platforms except MacOS X]* If you built Tarantool from sources, you need to manually set up the Tarantool packages repository:

    ```sh
    curl -L https://tarantool.io/installer.sh | sudo -E bash -s -- --repo-only